UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 All of those aspects must be considered from the first phases of the coding process.
 With a well-defined design, you can plan the most efficient system in the short and long run.

->**Pencil and Paper, Valuable Coding Assets**
+.. topic:: **Pencil and Paper, Valuable Coding Assets**

->
->One of the most remarkable moments during my coding studies was at Blender Conference 2008.
+   One of the most remarkable moments during my coding studies was at Blender Conference 2008.
 I was still in my first steps of learning C++ and OpenGL coding, and I got the chance to explain a game engine bug to Brecht van Lommel[md]a really experienced and acknowledged Blender coder and a very inspiring person.
 The bug itself was hard to explain through the Internet; it's the one behind the implementation of canvas coordinates for 2D filters presented in Chapter 5.
 I was pleased enough to have his input on this, but even more impressive was seeing him code a partial solution right in front of me.
->At this point, I learned an important lesson.
+   At this point, I learned an important lesson.
 It doesn't matter how advanced and technical the coding is that you are working on; you can always have a great time sketching your ideas and plans with old-fashioned pencil and paper.
 This is how he solved the problem, clearly laying down the ideas and organizing them logically.
 I never forgot that[md]thanks, Brecht!

 The system will consist of one camera for the orbit mode, and one to be used for both the fly and walk mode.
 Each mode works as described in Table 7.1.